 You can also serve it with rice if you prefer, my favorite is long-grain brown rice or wild rice.
 It is drier and less sweet than some other accompanying dishes, and so I find it goes really well.

-And there are many other possibilities as well such as polenta or even bulgur.
+And there are many other possibilities as well such as polenta, bulgur or even a chickpea salad.

 What drinks to serve?